 Background

-Ainhum is the autoamputation of a digit, usually of the fifth toe bilaterally and as a result of a constricting scar in the form of a band or groove.
+Ainhum (dactylolysis spontanea) is a condition of idiopathic etiology involving a bandlike constriction of the soft tissue of a digit.
+Generally, the constriction presents bilaterally, with involvement of the fifth digit most commonly.
 Pseudoainhum is a similar condition that occurs as a secondary event resulting from certain hereditary and nonhereditary diseases that lead to annular constriction of digits.

 The origin of the term ainhum is unclear.
 In 1867, the term was used by da Silva Lima[3] from Bahia, Brazil to report the first published case.
 The word ainhum means fissure in the language of the Nagos tribe of Brazil and may be related to ayun, the word for saw in the Lagos tribe of Nigeria.
 The synonym for ainhum is dactylolysis spontanea.